-associate senior lecturer at Department of Chemistry - Ångström Laboratory, Structural Chemistry
+Associate senior lecturer/Assistant Professor at Department of Chemistry - Ångström Laboratory, Structural Chemistry

 According to the two-volume "Modern Electrochemistry" written by Bockris and Reddy, there are two kinds of electrochemistry.
 The first one is "The physical chemistry of ionically conducting solutions" and the second one is "The physical chemistry of electrically charged interfaces".
-I am a computational physical chemist working on these topics in energy storage/conversion and nanochemistry.
+We are working on the fundamental side of these topics in energy storage/conversion applications.

 Drop me a line if you are interested in a thesis work (Master/PhD) or a research project (Postdoc).

 Keywords: density functional theory molecular dynamics solid state batteries electrolytes charged water interfaces atomistic machine learning

 A respectable senior colleague once told me that a person doing Computational Electrochemistry needs to know four things (five to include Machine Learning): electronic structure theory, statistical mechanics, classical electrodynamics and chemical thermodynamics.
 This puts the density functional theory based molecular dynamics (DFTMD) as the method of choice.
 To me, DFTMD is not just a method but a spirit (or a bridge) which connects the "hard" world (solid state/surface science community) and "soft" world (soft matter/liquid state theory community).

 A realistic representation of an electrochemical interface requires treating electronic, structural and dynamic properties on an equal footing.
 DFTMD method is perhaps the only approach that can provide a consistent atomistic description.
 However, the challenge for DFTMD modelling of material’s interfacial dielectrics is the slow convergence of the polarization P, where P is a central quantity to connect all dielectric properties of an interface.